PanditAdityaJi/pf1/src/content/pages/about.md

 ## Innovation and Problem-Solving

 I have hands-on experience with FPGA-based, real-time SDR systems, and biosensors.
-I leverage testing simulation environments like TCAD for biosensors, and open Monte Carlo methods to design, analyze, and optimize complex systems of nuclear reactors.
+I leverage testing simulation environments like TCAD for biosensors and open Monte Carlo methods to design, analyze, and optimize complex systems of nuclear reactors.

 ## Interested/Open to:

 1. A research assistant/intern position at a Semiconductor, Embedded(RF/Analog), or Physics(Plasma/Nuclear) area

-2 .If you want to collaborate on research papers, Articles, etc
+2 .
+If you want to collaborate on research papers, Articles, etc

 3. Cool Projects

 ## Collaboration and Communication